akka/akka-persistence-cassandra/README.md

 ## Branches and versions

-There are three active branches of development:
+There are three branches of development:

+* 1.0 -> `master` - current active development and stable 1.0.x patch releases
+* 0.80+ (currently 0.100) -> `release-0.x`  - removed use of Cassandra Materialized Views after they were marked as not to be used in production.
 * 0.50+ (currently 0.62) -> `release-0.50`- first release under this organisation, previously under krasserm.
 No planned releases for this version.
-* 0.80+ (currently 0.100) -> `release-0.x`  - removed use of Cassandra Materialized Views after they were marked as not to be used in production.
-Current stable version.
-* 1.0 -> `master` - not yet released, planned upgrade to 4.0.x of the Cassandra Driver that includes breaking API changes to CassandraSession

-To release a 0.50+ or 0.80+ version checkout that branch and see the release instructions there.
+## License

+Akka Persistence Cassandra is Open Source and available under the Apache 2 License.